ibmdb/go_ibm_db/README.md

 How to build in Linux
 ======================

-1)To Download Clidriver

-go to installer folder in go_ibm_db and run setup.go file (go run setup.go) which will download the clidriver.

-2) Now set below env variables:
+1) Now set below env variables:

 cond.
 1: If you use the clidriver downloaded by the godriver {